 Why you should watch: Remember how "Battlestar Galactica" was reimagined?
 The same has been done to the old 1965, black and white show that came from the mind of Irwin Allen.
 And the result is amazing.
 The first season is marginally better than the second, but both are worth binge-watching in their entirety.
 You'll laugh, you'll definitely cry and you'll be on the edge of your seat as you watch John Robinson, his wife, Maureen, their children (Judy, Penny and Will) and Major Don West fight to survive against the natural elements of an alien world.
 In the third and final season, the stakes are higher than ever and the Robinson family's survival instincts will be put to the ultimate test.

 Synopsis: A collection of short stories, ranging from eight minutes to 18 minutes, each one in a different style of animation with the occasional live action one thrown in.
-They usually incorporate technology and /or robots in the plot and often taking place in a dystopian future.
+They usually incorporate technology and/or robots in the plot and often take place in a dystopian future.

 10. The Movies That Made Us(opens in new tab)